AeroGeekDean/OOD-challenge-C-/README.md

 My Solution
 -----------

-Since (as stated) the focus is on Objected Oriented Design principles, my submitted design aimed at:
+Since the focus is on Objected Oriented Design principles, my design aimed at:
 - Ease of future extendibility and re-use
-- Ease of understanding the OOD by fellow teammates (or my future self!)
+- Ease of understanding the OOD by fellow teammates (or my future self!!!)
 - Minimizing possibility of errors in specifying the character locations of format tags

-And less emphasis were placed on:
+Less emphasis were placed on:
-- Algorithm computational speed performance (address this as it scales up, or if scaling is a requirement from the start)
+- Algorithm computational speed performance (if scaling is a requirement, then need to be addressed early on)
-- Minimizing lines of code (cleverness here usually translates to future code maintenance headache)
+- Minimizing lines of code (cleverness in trying to do too much in 1 line of code, usually translates to future code maintenance headache)

 I’m familiar with both C++ & Python for OO.
-C++ was chosen over Python for its strong typing.
+I chose C++ for its strong typing and compiler checking prior to run-time.
 This would help minimize error (or lazy exploitation) by others looking to modify/extend the code.
 Plus, majority of my OOD experience was with C++.

-The interface between module2 (concept extraction from feed) and module3 (applying format) was ambiguous and ill-defined, perhaps intentionally(?).
+The interface between **module2** (concept extraction from feed) and **module3** (applying format) was ambiguous and ill-defined, perhaps intentionally(?).
 Additionally, the given example had errors:
 - The Twitter username is from position 55-66, not 48-56 (as stated)
 - The URL link is from position 37-54, not 37-48 (as stated)

-This highlights the error susceptibility of using character positions as a mean of specifying format location.
-What if two formats mistakenly overlapped?
+This highlights the error susceptibility of using character positions as a means of specifying format location. *What if two formats mistakenly overlapped?**

-Thus the proposed design handles the social media input feed as a string that is made up of individual words, and treats each word as a distinct Class object of TextSegment, with formatting specified.
-A TextManager class then handles each of these words via a STL container (std::queue).
-Please UML diagram below, and the code for implementation details.
+**Thus my design handles the social media input feed as a string that is made up of individual words, and treats each word as a TextSegment class object, which specifies the formatting.
+A TextManager class then handles each of these words via a STL container (`std::queue`).** Please UML diagram below, and the code for implementation details.

 ![Image of UML] (https://github.com/AeroGeekDean/OOD-challenge-CPlusPlus/blob/master/UML.png)

 In real-world situation, I would want to design this interface with the inclusion of module#2 team and the next-higher level system architect.
-Such that the functional allocation & method of specifying the labeling of each concepts within the feed, could be better designed.
+Such that the functional allocation & how to specify the labeling of each feed concepts, could encompass inputs from the rest of the teams.